Sanfrecce Hiroshima: After the three-year reign

 In the 2018 season, after Sanfrecce progressively trailing towards a J1 League title, as it led the standings after Round 5, the club fell down to 2nd-place at the end of the season.
 The club saw Kawasaki Frontale win the league as Sanfrecce lost four of their last five league matches.

-In 2022, the club was relieved to experience another good season, under the management of newly appointed German coach Michael Skibbe.
+In 2022, Sanfrecce was relieved to experience another good season, under the management of newly appointed German coach Michael Skibbe.
 Underrated by many because of the previous season, the club fought for the title at every competition it played until the very end.
 The Violas finished 3rd place at the J1 League, as runners-up to J2 club Ventforet Kofu in the Emperor's Cup final, and as J.League Cup champions.
 The J.League Cup was won in dramatic fashion against Cerezo Osaka, as the club managed to comeback from a 1–0 loss with two goals scored by mid-season Cypriot signing Pieros Sotiriou.
 Both goals came very late in the match, being scored at the 96th and 101st minute of the match, during the added time of the second half.
 For his efforts to make the team competitive at every competition Sanfrecce partook in, Skibbe won J.League Manager of the Year, the club's 4th 'Manager of the Year' award.

 On 20 June 2024, AFC confirmed Sanfrecce would participate in the inaugural 2024–25 AFC Champions League Two group stage, marking their first appearance in a second-tier continental competition.
 Sanfrecce was drawn in Group E alongside Australian Sydney FC, Philippines Kaya–Iloilo and Hong Kong Eastern.
 On 19 September Sanfreece made their debut in the tournament by playing Kaya–Iloilo at home, winning 3–0.
 Sanfrecce went on to top the group stage with five wins and a draw.
 In the round of 16, Sanfrecce faced Vietnamese Nam Định, defeating them by 7–0 on aggregate.
 In the quarter-finals, they were paired with another Southeast Asia side, Singaporean Lion City Sailors.
 Playing at home, Sanfrecce won the first leg by 6–1.
 However, the AFC decided to declare a 3–0 win to Lion City Sailors and a US$1,000 fine to Sanfrecce.
 The punishment came as Sanfrecce fielded their newly signed player Valère Germain, who was supposed to be serving a three-match suspension while playing for his previous club.
 Away in Singapore, Sanfrecce drew 1–1, being consequently knocked out of the competition by a 4–1 loss on aggregate.
 In the 2024 season, Sanfrecce finished the league as runners-up with 4 points short away from league winners but the club sees themselves qualifying to the 2025–26 AFC Champions League Elite.